4.82 from 16 reviews

 (For the full recipe, scroll down to the recipe card below)

-Have all of your ingredients prepped, chopped and ready to go before you start.
-Beef and broccoli comes together quickly so you want to make sure you have everything you need when it is time to add it in.
+• Prep all ingredients before cooking: Have all of your ingredients prepped, chopped, and ready to go before you start.
+This recipe comes together quickly so you want to make sure you have everything you need when it is time to add it in.

 Which do you like more when it comes to Asian-inspired dishes: noodles or rice?